 Significance to Humans:

-Reclusive disposition but will inflate and flatten the body and neck in an effort to intimidate a perceived aggressor.
-Bites from this species should be treated immediately and attended to with correct first aid.
-Its supposed fearsome reputation is well exaggerated.
+They are quite a shy species of snake but if they feel threatened they may flatten and slightly raise their body and neck region to try and deter a potential predator.
+A bite from this species should be treated immediately and attended to with correct first aid.
+They have a fearsome reputation which is simply well overexaggerated.

-Uniform glossy black above along whole body except tip of snout which is paler brown.
-Belly has red or pink flush, brighter on the sides & paler in the middle.
+They are usually a glossy uniform black colour along the whole body except tip of snout which is sometimes a paler brown.
+Belly is often red or pinky colour on the sides and becoming paler in the middle.
 Hind edge of belly-scales is black, creating an even red & black striped appearance.
 Belly colour is visible along flanks and sides distinguishing it from the Eastern Small-eyed Snake.
 Midbody scales at 17 rows.
+The Red Belly grows on average to around 1.5m but specimens approaching 2 meters have been found.
+They are generally found in close proximity to water including rainforest, wetlands, lagoon areas, swamps and often near dams in rural areas.
+They are a diurnal species and actively searches for potential prey.
+Their diet consists of primarily frogs, but also other reptiles (including other snakes) and small mammals like rats and mice.

 Around the home:

-Could be typically associated with ground refuge such as timber piles, sheet iron, rock walls and heavy vegetation.
-Has been recorded climbing to take frogs but this is rarely encountered.
-A large freshly shed Black snake is truly a beautiful snake often even appreciated by self-confessed snake despisers.
+Could be typically associated with ground refugia such as timber piles, sheet iron, rock walls and heavy vegetation.
+Has been recorded climbing to take frogs from eves of homes but this is rarely encountered.
+A large freshly sloughed Black snake is truly a beautiful snake often even appreciated by self confessed snake despisers.